 4. HOW OLD THE BROKERAGE COMPANY IS

 As with the other 3 above, the internet has nullified this as a significant factor in today’s real estate world.
 If anything it may be a detriment that the company you choose to list your house for sale has been around since the 50s because a lot of times the agents in that office will be much older and potentially out of touch with today’s technologies.
 You tend to see this a lot in small or remote towns where there may only be one or two companies.
-The world of real estate sales today revolves around tech and the internet, so older companies have a tendency to have older agents who in my experience are really tech clueless.
-The internet like mentioned before has leveled the playing field so just like #1, the number of years or decades a real estate company has been in business is moot.
-There is something to say for a seasoned experienced agents with a lot of different kinds of deals under their belt, but the company’s length of time in business is pointless.
-Since each Realtor is essentially their own miniature company within a company you’re really hiring the agent, not the Realty company per-say.
+The world of real estate sales today revolves around tech and the internet, so older companies tend to have older agents who in my experience are really tech-clueless.
+The internet as mentioned before has leveled the playing field so just like #1, the number of years or decades a real estate company has been in business is moot.
+There is something to say for a seasoned experienced agent with a lot of different kinds of deals under their belt, but the company’s length of time in business is pointless.
+Since each Realtor is essentially their own miniature company within a company you’re hiring the agent, not the Realty company per-say.

 5. THAT REALTORS “HAVE LISTINGS”…